solid/specification/CONTRIBUTING.md

 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues)
 are used to track tasks that contributors can help with.
-If an issue has a triage label, we haven't reviewed it yet and you shouldn't begin work on it.
+If an issue has a triage label, we haven't reviewed it yet and so you are not encouraged to begin work on it.

-If you've found something in the content or the website that should be updated, search open issues to see if someone else has reported the same thing.
+If you've found something in the content or the website that might need to be updated, search open issues to see if someone else has reported the same thing.
 If it's something new, open an issue.
 We'll use the issue to have a conversation about the problem you want to fix.

 ### Pull requests